McLain114/LC_Mod_Script/README.md

    - **Note:** BepInEx is required and included by default regardless of what is in the modListFile.

 2. **LC_API Requirement:**
    - LC_API should be included in every modListFile as it is a required dependency for many mods.
+I may include it outside of the other mods similar to the BepInEx mod in the near future.

 3. **Mod Installations:**
    - For each mod specified in the mod list, the script checks Thunderstore for the latest version and downloads it.